mplspunk/awesome-privacy-engineering/README.md

 * [Best Practices: GDPR and CCPA Compliance Using Delta Lake](https://docs.databricks.com/security/privacy/gdpr-delta.html) - Article that describes how to use Delta Lake on Databricks to manage General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) compliance for a data lake.
 * [Klaro!](https://github.com/kiprotect/klaro) - Klaro is a simple consent management platform (CMP) and privacy tool that helps you to be transparent about the third-party applications on your website.
 * [OpenDSR](https://github.com/opengdpr/OpenDSR) - A common framework enabling companies to work together to protect consumers' privacy and data rights (formerly known as OpenGDPR.)
-* [PrivacyBot](https://github.com/privacybot-berkeley/privacybot) - PrivacyBot is a simple automated service to initiate CCPA deletion requests with data brokers.
+* [PrivacyBot](https://github.com/privacybot-berkeley/privacybot) - PrivacyBot is a simple automated service to initiate CCPA deletion requests with data brokers. (deprecated)
 * [Cookie Consent](https://github.com/osano/cookieconsent) - An opensource, lightweight JavaScript plugin for alerting users about the use of cookies on a website.
 It is designed to help quickly comply with the European Union Cookie Law, CCPA, GDPR and other privacy laws.
 * [Fides](https://github.com/ethyca/fides) - An open-source tool that allows you to easily declare your systems' privacy characteristics, track privacy related changes to systems and data in version control, and enforce policies in both your source code and your runtime infrastructure.
     * [Fideslang](https://github.com/ethyca/fideslang) - Open-source description language for privacy to declare data types and data behaviors in your tech stack in order to simplify data privacy globally.
 Supports GDPR, CCPA, LGPD and ISO 19944.
-    * [Fidesops](https://github.com/ethyca/fidesops) - DSAR Orchestration: Privacy Request automation to fulfill GDPR, CCPA, and LGPD data subject requests.
+    * [Fidesops](https://github.com/ethyca/fidesops) - DSAR Orchestration: Privacy Request automation to fulfill GDPR, CCPA, and LGPD data subject requests. (deprecated)
 * [Privado](https://github.com/Privado-Inc/privado) - Privado is an open source static code analysis tool to discover data flows in the code.
 It detects the personal data being processed, and further maps the journey of the data from the point of collection to going to interesting sinks such as third parties, databases, logs, and internal APIs.
-* [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/get-started-api-pii.html) - To detect entities that contain personally identifiable information (PII) in a document, use the Amazon Comprehend DetectPiiEntities operation.
+* [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/how-pii.html) - Using Amazon Comprehend to detect entities that contain personally identifiable information (PII) in a text document.
 * [Octopii](https://github.com/redhuntlabs/Octopii) - Octopii is an open-source AI-powered PII scanner that can look for image assets such as Government IDs, passports, photos and signatures in a directory.
 * [Data Profiler](https://github.com/capitalone/DataProfiler) - DataProfiler is a Python library created by Capital One to make data analysis, monitoring, and sensitive data detection easy.
 * [PII Catcher](https://github.com/tokern/piicatcher) - Scan databases and data warehouses for PII data.
 Tag tables and columns in data catalogs like Amundsen and Datahub.